Steve-IX/Simulations/README.md

 ## Purpose

 These examples illustrate basic physics concepts and serve as a starting point for more involved simulations with VPython.
 Feel free to experiment with different parameters or extend the code for further study.

-## License

-No license file is provided with this repository.